-28.2 Accessing and Using the Role Service
+29.2 Accessing and Using the Role Service

 The Roles Service exposes resources to retrieve roles information.
-The service allows a user is able to retrieve lists of roles or access specific roles by filter expression or identity ID.
+The service allows you to retrieve lists of roles or access specific roles by filter expression or role ID.

-IMPORTANT: To view role detail and role assignments by using the role/{role id} and role/{role id \assignments end points, you need to be a Role Administrator and a Provisioning Administrator.
+IMPORTANT: To view role detail and role assignments by using the role/{role id} and role/{role id}/assignments end points, you need to be a Role Administrator and a Provisioning Administrator.
 The Role Administrator must have appropriate permissions on the Provisioning domain.
 To provide these permissions: